IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       # Uses the block bucket format:
       # ex: stone,grass_block
       filling: minecraft:stone
-      # Whether or not plots should be merged
+      # Whether plots should be merged
       auto_merge: false
       # Whether the plot should have a bedrock layer at the bottom
       bedrock: true
-      # Whether or not signs should be created at the corner of a plot
+      # Whether signs should be created at the corner of a plot
       create_signs: true
       # Uses the block bucket format:
       # ex: stone,grass_block